estebanmunchjones2019/boost-angular-app-seo-article/README.md

 npm install -g @angular/cli
 ```

 Then, create a new application.
-We can name it "boost-angular-app-seo":
+We can name it `boost-angular-app-seo`:

 ```bash
 ng new boost-angular-app-seo